j-chao/venture/docs/Group1README.md

     * Implemented changing time format functionality in Settings view.
     * Resolved bugs and fixes in Trip and Itinerary views.
     * Improved on UI experience for Login, Registration, Password Reset, and Itinerary views.
+    * Learned and implemented Alamofire for use in Yelp and Google APIs.
     * Added MapKit to Event Details view and implemented location finding service based on provided event location.